vincentntang/react-app-with-custom-bootstrap/README.md

 This repo demonstrates how to import and customize bootstrap using node-sass.
 It uses an opinionated structure so you don't have to version control bootstrap directly.
 This is accomplished by hotfixing the `sass` imports straight from the `node_modules` folder.
 So anyone working on the folder knows that the bootstrap files were not modified at all, except for the `variables` declaration setting

-Check out how the `styles` folder is organized
+Check out how the `styles` folder is organized.

+Check out the [guide](https://www.vincentntang.com/customize-bootstrap-with-react/) for the reasoning behind setting the repo this way

 ## Quick start